bandham-manikanta/mobilenet-android-deployment/README.md

 ### 9.1 Quantization Pipeline:
 - **PyTorch transforms function** for preprocessing
-- **ONNX static quantization** with calibration dataset: this is needed for ONNX to identity the model's weight ranges during qunatization.
+- **ONNX static quantization** with calibration dataset: this is needed for ONNX to identify the model's weight ranges during quantization.
 - **Calibration-based INT8 quantization**

 ### 9.2 Key Features: